joyb0218/probability_calculator/README.md

 hat6 = Hat(red=5, orange=4, black=1, blue=0, pink=2, striped=9)

 A hat will always be created with at least one ball.
-The arguments passed into the hat object upon creation should be converted to a contents instance variable. contents should be a list of strings containing one item for each ball in the hat.
+The arguments passed into the hat object upon creation should be converted to a contents instance variable.
+Contents should be a list of strings containing one item for each ball in the hat.
 Each item in the list should be a color name representing a single ball of that color.
 For example, if your hat is {"red": 2, "blue": 1}, contents should be ["red", "red", "blue"].

 The Hat class should have a draw method that accepts an argument indicating the number of balls to draw from the hat.
 This method should remove balls at random from contents and return those balls as a list of strings.
 The balls should not go back into the hat during the draw, similar to an urn experiment without replacement.
 If the number of balls to draw exceeds the available quantity, return all the balls.